More

 • 9 mg of folate

-Blueberries are high in vitamin K1, vitamin C, manganese, and anthocyanins, which are important plant chemicals.
+Blueberries are high in vitamin K1, vitamin C, manganese, and anthocyanins, necessary plant chemicals.

 The effects of oxidative stress are not restricted to your cells and DNA.
 When your “bad” LDL cholesterol is oxidized, it becomes an issue.
-The oxidation of “bad” LDL cholesterol is an important stage in the development of heart disease.
+The oxidation of “bad” LDL cholesterol is essential to developing heart disease.
 Blueberries’ antioxidants have been linked to lower levels of oxidized LDL.
 As a result, blueberries are excellent for your heart.

 A study found that, over eight weeks, a daily 2-ounce (50-gram) intake of blueberries reduced LDL oxidation by 27% in obese persons.

-Another study found that eating 2.5 ounces (75 grams) of blueberries with a major meal significantly lowered LDL cholesterol oxidation.
+Another study found that eating 2.5 ounces (75 grams) of blueberries with a significant meal significantly lowered LDL cholesterol oxidation.

-A diet high in fruits and vegetables can help prevent age-related disease and cognitive decline, as well as a variety of other chronic diseases.
-Blueberries, in particular, are known for being high in antioxidants when compared to other common fruits.
-Antioxidants are substances that protect cells from oxidative damage caused by aging, persistent sun exposure, environmental pollutants, and stress.
+A diet high in fruits and vegetables can help prevent age-related disease, cognitive decline, and various other chronic diseases.
+Blueberries, in particular, are known for being high in antioxidants compared to other common fruits.
+Antioxidants protect cells from oxidative damage caused by aging, persistent sun exposure, environmental pollutants, and stress.

 Gigi berries- Fruits in the berry family

 They’re a great source of nutrients, including vitamins and minerals.
-Goji berries are notable for containing specific antioxidants known as Lycium barbarum polysaccharides, which are claimed to have a wide range of health advantages.
+Goji berries are notable for containing specific antioxidants known as Lycium barbarum polysaccharides, which are claimed to have many health advantages.

 Just 5 tablespoons (28 grams) of dried goji berries pack: